Future of Municipal Government

 Dr. Mary-Ellen Tyler has identified eight strategies for local governments to pursue to adapt and thrive in the face of these challenges.
 Dr. Tyler presented what she’s learned in a webinar on April 20, 2023.
 ABmunis also shared this paper through the Summer Municipal Leaders Caucus in Diamond Valley, Wembley, St. Paul and Spruce Grove and the Sustainability and Environment Committee to gather feedback.
 The What We Learned Report can be found here.
 The one key theme—collaboration, working together goes a long way to help municipalities adapt.

 “Local Governance in Alberta: Principles, Options, and Recommendations”, a summary of which is available in an SPP briefing paper, looks at governance principles and provides suggestions as to how Alberta’s existing governance structures can be enhanced to better meet those principles.
-The report’s authors, Sandeep Agrawal and Cody Gretzinger shared their ideas with an engaged audience during a webinar on February 23.
+The report’s authors, Sandeep Agrawal and Cody Gretzinger shared their ideas with an engaged audience during a webinar in February 2022.

 The paper reinforces findings from previous papers that collaboration is key to the future of municipal governments.
 Ideas from this paper informed discussions at ABmunis’ March 2023 President’s Summit on factors that are key to enhancing the effectiveness of collaboration.
 These discussions were used to develop ABmunis’ Recommendations on the Future of Intermunicipal Collaboration.
-The recommendations have been shared with the Minister and Ministry of Municipal Affairs to help shape their upcoming review of Intermunicipal Collaboration Frameworks, which is anticipated in early 2024.
+The recommendations have been shared with the Minister and Ministry of Municipal Affairs to help shape their review of Intermunicipal Collaboration Frameworks,.

 The Future of Municipal Government (FOMG) paper by Bev Dahlby and Mel McMillan on Provincial Transfers and Financing Municipal Infrastructure in Alberta examines trends in infrastructure expenditures and finances, and proposes a new system of provincial transfers that includes: